x-77-x/SphereServer-0.51x/README.md

 <b>[ISSUE 11]</b><BR>
--no shooting arrows through multis floors! example... put a npc on the roof of a tower, you can shoot him from the 1st floor, maybe check LOS for Z ?
+-no shooting arrows through multis floors! example... put a npc on the roof of a tower, you can shoot him from the 1st floor,<BR>
+<b>maybe check LOS for Z ?</b>

 <b>[ISSUE 12]</b><BR>